How You Can Avoid Burning Bridges When You Resign From Your Job

 Give Proper Notice

-In most industries in the United States, that's two weeks' notice.
+In most industries in the US, that's two weeks' notice.
 This two weeks does not include any vacation time you may want to take, so don't think you can give your notice and then take that vacation time you've accrued.

-Most companies won't let you take your vacation after you've given notice, and even if they do, that's not part of your notice.
+Most companies won't let you take your vacation time after you've given notice, and even if they do, that's not part of your notice.
 Some industries have longer norms, and you should make sure you follow those norms.
 Otherwise, your quitting will leave a bad taste in everyone's mouths.
+For example, a medical doctor might provide three months notice so her patients have time to obtain a new physician.

 Document Your Job

-Theoretically, the purpose of the notice period is to train the next person.
-In reality, it's unlikely that your boss will hire someone new during your notice period.
-So, what are you supposed to do?
+Theoretically, the purpose of the notice period is to train the next person for your job.
+In reality, it's unlikely that your boss will hire someone new during your notice period unless she has a viable internal candidate.
+So, what are you supposed to do instead?

 - Regular reports